MercuryTechnologies/alloglot/README.md

 }

 /**
- * Mapping between arbitrary JSON object and properties of `Annotation`.
+ * Mapping between arbitrary JSON objects and properties of `Annotation`.
  * Each property is an array of strings that will be used as a path into the JSON object.
  */
 export type AnnotationsMapping = {